30+ Sweet Dog Names for a Chocolate Labrador Retriever

 The Golden Lion Tamarin is only one of the animals who benefits from the chocolate plantations.
 All animals, as well as all humans, benefit every time you enjoy chocolate.

 So name your chocolate dog with pride, and when anyone asks, let them know that your dog is also green!
 Here are some good choices:

-Some areas have special candy bars and I may have left off your favorite.
+Some regions have special candy bars, and I may have left off your favorite.
 If you want to use that name, be sure that it has two syllables.
-(For example, if you want to use “Godiva” you should always call your dog “Diva”.
+(For example, if you want to use “Godiva” you should always call your dog “Diva.”
 The best names for training your dog are those like “Chunky” and “Hershey” because they have a vowel sound at the end.)

-You can also name your dog after the original source of the chocolate tree:
+You can also consider naming your dog after the original source of the chocolate tree: Brazil (Brasil).